FractalWanderer/Obsidian-Programming/General Programming Concepts/Data Structures and Algorithms/Two Crystal Balls Problem.md

 jumps 1/2, make the jumps sqrt(n), until one of the crystal balls breaks.

-2. Once the first ball breaks, walk backwards
-1 sqrt(n), and then linearly walk from there. ^1T6Dt3Oe
+2. Once the first ball breaks, walk backwards 1 sqrt(n), and then linearly walk from there until you hit a 1. ^1T6Dt3Oe

 To solve in an easier way:

 Linearly walk until you hit a 1.
-This is the most optimized drop point. ^Hi6CDrxx
+The index with a 1 is the most optimized path. ^Hi6CDrxx

+Time Complexity: O(N) ^DXVhDibU

+Time Complexity:

+ ^JcOuvNdw

+O(C sqrt(n) + sqrt(n)) = O(sqrt(N)) ^97XcAg4U

+where C is a constant. ^jnBhQisT

+You are given an input such as: [0, 0, 0, 0, 0, 0, 0, 1, 1, 1, 1, 1]
+with a 0 representing a break, and a 1 representing a survives. ^sBTaIwEw

 %%
 # Drawing